The science of space, made visible

 Research-to-practice gap

-On average, it takes 17 years for new scientific evidence to reach routine practice, and only one in five interventions are widely adopted.
+It takes 17 years, on average, for scientific findings to reach everyday practice.
+Only one in five ever do.
 This site exists to close that gap for the built environment.

 The Nine Pillars